Dr. Laura Berman's Top 3 Reasons of Why Spouses Avoid Sexual Relationships

 One of the foods she suggests for boosting a low libido is dark chocolate.
 She states that an Italian study showed that women who ate dark chocolate had a significantly higher sex drive than women who do not eat dark chocolate regularly.
 However, this does not mean you should be a “girl gone wild” with respect to eating chocolate.
 Rather, that you should limit your intake to one serving a day and that it needs to be at least 70% cocoa.

 A second food she recommends is pomegranate.
 According to her, scientists have shown that the high antioxidant content of pomegranates actually helps nitric oxide levels in the blood.
-And, because nitric oxide is an important vasodilator involved in the genitals, that pomegranates may actually increase the blood flow ”down there” and result in a mini-viagra moment.
+And, because nitric oxide is an important vasodilator involved in the genitals, that pomegranates may actually increase the blood flow ”down there."

 Pine nuts are a third food she also recommends because of the high zinc content that is believed to increase testosterone production in both men and women.
 “The testosterone both men and women have is known as the hormone of desire, so it’s possible if we eat a handful of pine nuts a day, that it will enhance our sexual desire,” says Dr. Berman.

 Pain and discomfort during sex—is a second reason why some women may have a low libido.
 According to one survey, approximately 50% of all women suffer from pain during intercourse.
-One of the ways to combat this problem is seeking a prescription from your doctor for a vaginal estrogen cream that will help keep a vagina lubricated naturally.
-However, if an estrogen cream is not advised by your doctor, Dr. Berman advises the use of KY jelly lubricants that come in small beads that are applied directly inside the a vagina and provides lubrication up to 2-4 days without the need for additional applications.
+One of the ways to combat this problem is seeking a prescription from your doctor for a vaginal estrogen cream.
+However, if an estrogen cream is not advised by your doctor, Dr. Berman advises the use of KY jelly creams that reduces friction between surfaces that come in small beads that are applied directly inside the a vagina and provides lubrication up to 2-4 days without the need for additional applications.

-Difficulty in reaching an orgasm—is a third reason why some women have a low libido.
-Dr. Berman explains that having difficulty in reaching an orgasm in combination with other factors such as pain during intercourse, presents a cost-benefit ratio problem for women.
-She explains that a woman’s libido may be low because the cost and trouble is too high of having sex when the benefit of having an orgasm may not be there.
+Difficulty in reaching a level of satisfaction—is a third reason why some women have a low libido.
+Dr. Berman explains that having difficulty in reaching satisfaction in combination with other factors such as pain during intercourse, presents a cost-benefit ratio problem for women.
+She explains that a woman’s libido may be low because the cost and trouble is too high of having sex when the benefit of having satisfaction may not be there.
 “It’s a lot of work for very little reward,” she explains.

 One suggestion she has is that women try Maco root powder in their smoothie or soup.
 Maco root form South America comes in many forms and is believed to increase sensation, lubrication and arousal in women.